Limited special offer for Chinese students!

 Chinese Community in South Florida

-Miami has an active Chinese community with supermarkets such as H-Mart and 99 Ranch Market, authentic Sichuan, Cantonese, and Northern Chinese restaurants, plus established WeChat groups for students.
+Miami has an active Chinese community with supermarkets such as H-Mart and 99 Ranch Market, authentic Chinese restaurants, and established student groups.
 Current Chinese students at Pelican often help newcomers settle in during the first weeks.

 Transport and Getting Around

 Most students use a combination of a used car and rideshare apps.
-The school is close to major roads and the airport.
+The school is close to major roads and North Perry Airport.
 A Chinese driving license is accepted together with an International Driving Permit.

 First-Week Setup

-We help new Chinese students set up a U.S. bank account, a local phone plan, and the paperwork needed for F-1 visa compliance.
-Everything can be completed within your first week in Miami.
+We help new students get oriented with banking, local phone plans, and the paperwork needed for F-1 visa compliance.
+Everything can be completed within your first week.

 Weather and Daily Life